Building Trust: How Effective General Counsel Engage Clients [Updated: 3/23/2021]

-There is no question today’s most effective General Counsel/Chief Legal Officer is thinking strategically about the ways she and her team meet the growing demands of their fast-moving businesses.
-Whatever the industry, Boards and CEOs are increasingly sophisticated consumers of legal advice and they demand business savvy legal solutions to a growing array of matters - from the most complex, sophisticated transactions to the most mundane, routine matters.
+There is no question today's most effective General Counsel/Chief Legal Officer is thinking strategically about how she and her team meet the growing demands of their fast-moving businesses.
+Whatever the industry, Boards, and CEOs are increasingly sophisticated consumers of legal advice.
+They demand business-savvy legal solutions to an increasing array of matters - from the most complex, sophisticated transactions to the most mundane, routine issues.

 Engaged in-house counsel have evolved to meet the demand.
-They have learned how to be trusted business partners to their clients, working shoulder to shoulder to drive business outcomes that strengthen organizations, keeping them healthy and adding real value to stakeholders in and out of the organization.
-But for many seasoned in-house attorneys, change has been hard and it has come too slowly.
+They have learned how to be trusted business partners to their clients, working shoulder to shoulder to drive business outcomes that strengthen organizations, keeping them healthy, and adding real value to stakeholders in and out of the organization.
+But for many seasoned in-house attorneys, change has been challenging, and it has come too slowly.

 CEOs Hire Business Partners

 In the go-go days of your time in private practice, you learned to pivot from matter to matter, client to client, and partner to partner.
-Maybe you developed a niche specialization because of recurring demands from a big client, or a specialized partner.
+Maybe you developed a niche specialization because of a big client's recurring demands or a specialized partner.
 Or perhaps you became de facto outside General Counsel for a small client or two.
 Whatever your practice mix, the diversity of matters you handled in private practice helped you become an expert advisor, deftly navigating pitfalls and roadblocks, anticipating opportunity, and peering around corners your clients could not see up ahead.

-When an organization makes the decision to bring legal expertise in-house, it is a decision to leverage those diverse experiences.
-Whether exploring new markets, contemplating a significant transaction, or building a risk/compliance program, executives want to know what other, similarly situated organizations have done and how YOU helped get them across the finish line.
+When an organization decides to bring legal expertise in-house, it can leverage those diverse experiences.
+Whether exploring new markets, contemplating a significant transaction, or building a risk/compliance program, executives want to know what other similarly situated organizations have done and how YOU helped get them across the finish line.

 Building Trusting Relationships

-To build real relationships of trust, General Counsel, and the teams they lead, must engage their clients.
+To build genuine relationships of trust, General Counsel and the teams they lead must engage their clients.
 It takes a little work on the front end, but the effort will pay dividends over time in the form of professional satisfaction, client recognition, and team effectiveness.
-And while no business outcome is ever certain, great General Counsel and their teams can make a mammoth difference in how the businesses they support function.
+And while no business outcome is ever inevitable, great General Counsel and their teams can make a mammoth difference in how the businesses they support function.

 How do you get there?

 Communicate: Develop a strategy to facilitate communication between the legal team and the business.
-That communication strategy might include outreach on a number of fronts, but at a minimum, it should include:
+That communication strategy might include outreach on several fronts, but at a minimum, it should consist of:

 - Weekly status reports to business units on their outstanding matters;

-- In-person update meetings on active matters/deals that require close scrutiny;
+- In-person update meetings on active matters/deals that require scrutiny;

 - Attendance at business unit meetings.
 Attorneys should attend business strategy meetings and participate when appropriate.

 Empower: Educating your clients gives them power and the confidence to execute without needing (or fearing) the legal team's hand-holding.
 Train them to handle routine matters and give them the playbooks they need to move quickly through the mountain of work on their desks.
-Doing so makes their work lives better and it frees up attorney time that could be better spent on more strategic, value-add work.
+Doing so makes their work lives better, and it frees up attorney time they could spend on more strategic, value-add work.

-Corporate counsel will develop deeper levels of trust with their clients when those clients understand the value their legal teams bring to each matter they handle.
-With clear insight into the measurable effectiveness of the legal department, the business and the legal team are more likely to come together to trouble shoot bottlenecks, devise creative solutions to unsustainable legal spend, and anticipate workflow demands with an eye to meeting the needs of the business intelligently and efficiently.
+Corporate counsel will develop more profound trust levels with their clients when those clients understand the value their legal teams bring to each matter they handle.
+With clear insight into the legal department's measurable effectiveness, the business and the legal team are more likely to come together to troubleshoot bottlenecks, devise creative solutions to unsustainable legal spending, and anticipate workflow demands to meet the needs of the business intelligently and efficiently.

 The General Counsel who engages their clients by getting to know them and their place in the business will open doors that make partnership possible.
 They will move through matters more quickly and with better outcomes.
-When a company's lawyers are able to articulate legal department successes and lessons learned, those doors open wider to creative solutions and real strategic partnerships.
+When a company's lawyers can articulate legal department successes and lessons learned, those doors open wider to creative solutions and genuine strategic partnerships.
 And the legal departments that empower their business colleagues to stand on their own through training can rest assured their clients will come to them proactively.

-This is an exciting time to be a General Counsel.
-But the rewards require an honest investment in relationship building.
+This is an exciting, if challenging, time to be a General Counsel.
+But the rewards require a direct investment in relationship building.
 Be bold and seize the opportunity to stand out among your peers by throwing yourself into the business relationships that will drive your professional growth and satisfaction.
-You deserve it and so do your clients!
+You deserve it, and so do your clients!